-- 21.1 Bus drivers: it is mandatory for all of our contracted home to school bus drivers to display their "approved school bus driver status" badge, which indicates that they have had an enhanced DBS check.
-Repeat DBS checks are carried out at regular intervals. - 21.2 Taxi drivers: taxi drivers are checked by the relevant District Council as part of the licensing process.
+21.1 Bus drivers: it is mandatory for all of our contracted home to school bus drivers to display their "approved school bus driver status" badge, which indicates that they

+21.2 Taxi drivers: taxi drivers are checked by the relevant District Council as part of the licensing process.
 All Leicestershire District Councils check taxi drivers and repeat checks are carried out at regular intervals (depending on the individual council's processes).